uw-maccosslab/manuscript-mag-net/README.md

   - **7C:** Panel of protein-level box plots annotated with ROC and q-value of 10 proteins that were found to be specifically increased in ADD.
 Panel generated in "Fig_7C__SuppFigs_S7_S8_S9.Rmd".

 * Supplementary Figure S1:
+  - Method figure illustrating the two cycle Mag-Net protocol versus the single cycle total plasma PAC protocol.
+No script or files on github.

+* Supplementary Figure S2:
   - Volcano plot annotated with specific extracellular vesicle markers and common plamsa proteins.
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".

+* Supplementary Figure S3:
+  - **S3A:**  Histogram of the fold-changes of the 729 proteins found in Mag-Net that matched with any of the top 1000 proteins by abbundance in the ExoCarta human protein/mRNA database.
+Panel generated in "SuppFig_S3.Rmd".
+  - **S3B:**  Histogram of the fold-changes of the 100 proteins found in Mag-Net that matched with any of the top 100 proteins by abbundance in the ExoCarta human protein/mRNA database.
+Panel generated in "SuppFig_S3.Rmd".
+  - **S3C:**  Labeled volcano plot of the fold-changes of the 729 proteins found in Mag-Net that matched with any of the top 1000 proteins by abbundance in the ExoCarta human protein/mRNA database.
+Labeled top 15 most frequently identified proteins that are enriched, and the 5 most frequently identified proteins that are depleted in Mag-Net.
+Panel generated in "SuppFig_S3.Rmd".
+  - **S3D:**  Labeled volcano plot of the fold-changes of the 100 proteins found in Mag-Net that matched with any of the top 1000 proteins by abbundance in the ExoCarta human protein/mRNA database.
+Labeled top 15 most frequently identified proteins that are enriched, and the only 3 most frequently identified proteins that are depleted in Mag-Net.
+Panel generated in "SuppFig_S3.Rmd".

-* Supplementary Figure S2:
+* Supplementary Figure S4:
   - Image of volcano plot exported from Skyline comparing hydroxyl and SAX beads on the same unfractionated plasma.

-* Supplementary Figure S3:
+* Supplementary Figure S5:
-  - **S3A:**  Image of volcano plot exported from Skyline comparing total plasma digested using hydroxyl beads and the same plasma processed with Mag-Net using hydroxyl beads.
+  - **S5A:**  Image of volcano plot exported from Skyline comparing total plasma digested using hydroxyl beads and the same plasma processed with Mag-Net using hydroxyl beads.
 No script or files on github.
-  - **S3B:**  Image of top 10 Jensen Compartments.
+  - **S5B:**  Image of top 10 Jensen Compartments.
 No script or files on github.

-* Supplementary Figure S4:
+* Supplementary Figure S6:
-  - **S4A:**  Image of top 10 GO terms in Hydroxyl bead Mag-Net capture.
+  - **S6A:**  Image of top 10 GO terms in Hydroxyl bead Mag-Net capture.
 No script or files on github.
-  - **S4B:**  Image of volcano plot exported from Skyline comparing plasma processed with Mag-Net using both hydroxyl and SAX beads.
+  - **S6B:**  Image of volcano plot exported from Skyline comparing plasma processed with Mag-Net using both hydroxyl and SAX beads.
 No script or files on github.
-  - **S4C:**  Image of top 10 GO terms in SAX bead Mag-Net capture.
+  - **S6C:**  Image of top 10 GO terms in SAX bead Mag-Net capture.
 No script or files on github.

-* Supplementary Figure S5:
+* Supplementary Figure S7:
-  - **S5A:** MMCC visual summary.
+  - **S7A:** MMCC visual summary.
 Generated in an image processor.
 No script or files on github.
-  - **S5B:** CD9 - Protein abundance of replicate injections exported from Skyline document grid.
+  - **S7B:** CD9 - Protein abundance of replicate injections exported from Skyline document grid.
 Limit of quantitation (LOQ), and Limit of Detection (LOD) calculated using variation of python script "calculate_loq.py" in github repo [iontrap_vs_orbitrap](https://github.com/uw-maccosslab/iontrap_vs_orbitrap).
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".
-  - **S5C:** NCAM1 - Protein abundance of replicate injections exported from Skyline document grid.
+  - **S7C:** NCAM1 - Protein abundance of replicate injections exported from Skyline document grid.
 Limit of quantitation (LOQ), and Limit of Detection (LOD) calculated using variation of python script "calculate_loq.py" in github repo [iontrap_vs_orbitrap](https://github.com/uw-maccosslab/iontrap_vs_orbitrap).
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".
-  - **S5D:** CD9 - Protein abundance of replicate injections exported from Skyline document grid.
+  - **S7D:** CD9 - Protein abundance of replicate injections exported from Skyline document grid.
 Limit of quantitation (LOQ), and Limit of Detection (LOD) calculated using variation of python script "calculate_loq.py" in github repo [iontrap_vs_orbitrap](https://github.com/uw-maccosslab/iontrap_vs_orbitrap).
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".

-* Supplementary Figure S6:
+* Supplementary Figure S8:
   - Half-violin/ box plot of all peptides in FT experiment.
 Panel generated in "Figs_2C_3A_3B_5B__SuppFigs_S1_S5_S6.Rmd".

-* Supplementary Figure S7:
+* Supplementary Figure S9:
   - Panel of protein-level box plots annotated with ROC and q-value of 12 proteins that were found to be specifically increased in ADD and involved in vesicle mediated transport.
 Panel generated in "Fig_7C__SuppFigs_S7_S8_S9.Rmd".

-* Supplementary Figure S8:
+* Supplementary Figure S10:
   - Panel of protein-level box plots annotated with ROC and q-value of 8 proteins that were found to be specifically increased in ADD and are involved in lipid metabolism.
 Panel generated in "Fig_7C__SuppFigs_S7_S8_S9.Rmd".

-* Supplementary Figure S9:
+* Supplementary Figure S11:
   - Panel of protein-level box plots annotated with ROC and q-value of 16 proteins that were found to be specifically increased in ADD and are involved in Ubiquitin-proteasome mediated protein degradation.
 Panel generated in "Fig_7C__SuppFigs_S7_S8_S9.Rmd".

-* Supplementary Figure S10:
+* Supplementary Figure S12:
   - Panel of 5 ROC curves illustrating development of an SVM classifier.
 Panel generated in "Fig7b_Fig7c.ipynb".